IBM/automation-aws-infra-openshift/README.md

 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
-The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
-The script can be run interactively by just running ./setup-workspace.sh or by providing command line parameters as specified below.
+The script makes a copy of the terraform in `/workspaces/current` and set up "cluster.tfvars" and "gitops.tfvars" files populated with default values.
+The **setup-workspace.sh** script has a number of optional arguments.

     ```
-   Usage: setup-workspace.sh [-f FLAVOR] [-s STORAGE] [-r REGION] [-n PREFIX_NAME]
+   Usage: setup-workspace.sh [-f FLAVOR] [-s STORAGE] [-n PREFIX_NAME] [-r REGION] [-g GIT_HOST]

-where:
-  - **FLAVOR** - the type of deployment `quickstart`, `standard` or `advanced`.
-If not provided, will default to quickstart.
-  - **STORAGE** - The storage provider.
-Possible option is `portworx`.
-If not provided as an argument, a prompt will be shown.
+options:
+     -f   (optional) the flavor to use (quickstart)
+     -s   the storage option to use (portworx)
+     -n   (optional) prefix that should be used for all variables.
+Length of prefix should be <=4 and should start with alphabet
-  - **REGION** - the AWS location where the infrastructure will be provided ([available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
+     -r   (optional) the region where the infrastructure will be provisioned. ([available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
 Codes for each location can be obtained from the CLI using,
         ```shell
         aws ec2 describe-regions --output table
         ```
     If not provided the value defaults to `us-west-1`

     Note : User should always chose a AWS Region with minimum 3 AZs

-  - **PREFIX_NAME** - the name prefix that should be added to all the resources.
-If not provided a prefix will not be added.
-Note : PREFIX_NAME should not exceed 5 characters.
+     -g   (optional) the git host that will be used for the gitops repo.
+If left blank gitea will be used by default.
+(Github, Github Enterprise, Gitlab, Bitbucket, Azure DevOps, and Gitea servers are supported)
+     -h   Print this help

     ```
 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).

-7. Inspect **terraform.tfvars** to see if there are any variables that should be changed.
-(The **setup-workspace.sh** script has generated **terraform.tfvars** with default values and can be used without updates, if desired.)
+7. Inspect **cluster.tfvars** to see if there are any variables that should be changed.
+(The **setup-workspace.sh** script has generated **cluster.tfvars** with default values and can be used without updates, if desired.)

-    **Note:** A soft link has been created to the **terraform.tfvars** in each of the terraform subdirectories so the configuration is shared between all of them.

 #### Run all the terraform layers automatically